zhiyu-zhao-ucas/Mu-Protein/README.md

 </p>

 # Introduction
-μProtein is a general framework designed to protein engineering by integrating μFormer, a deep learning model for accurate mutational effect prediction, with μSearch, a reinforcement learning algorithm tailored for efficient navigation of the protein fitness landscape.
-Paper link: https://www.nature.com/articles/s42256-025-01103-w#Ack1
+μProtein is a general framework designed to accelerate  protein engineering by integrating μFormer, a deep learning model for accurate mutational effect prediction, with μSearch, a reinforcement learning algorithm tailored for efficient navigation of the protein fitness landscape.

-For more details, refer to our [paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01103-w#Ack1).
+For more details, please refer to our [paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01103-w#Ack1).

 This repository contains the following components: